On-call Scheduling: A Small Business Guide (+ Free Template)

 On-call shifts can involve skeleton crews or just a single employee.
 Depending on the needs of your customers, you may want to schedule only certain employees—those with the skills to help your customers quickly.

 Unfortunately, that could mean some employees have to spend more time on call than others.
-By providing better training to employees, you can help them fill the gaps and give your more skilled workers a break.
+By providing better training and development for your employees, you can help them fill the gaps and give your more skilled workers a break.

 Step 5: Consider Employee Preference